Final Results for the year ended 30 June 2021

 There were no events subsequent to the Statement of Financial Position which require disclosure.

-See note 2 for a description of the impact of the post balance sheet events as they relate to SIS’s reporting date (31 March 2020) on the Group’s valuation of the investment in associate as at 30 June 2020.
+See note 2 of the full Annual Report and Financial Statements for a description of the impact of the post balance sheet events as they relate to SIS’s reporting date (31 March 2021) on the Group’s valuation of its investment in associate as at 30 June 2021.

 London Stock Exchange plc is not responsible for and does not check content on this Website.
 Website users are responsible for checking content.
 Any news item (including any prospectus) which is addressed solely to the persons and countries specified therein should not be relied upon other than by such persons and/or outside the specified countries.
 Terms and conditions, including restrictions on use and distribution apply.© 2022 London Stock Exchange plc.
 All rights reserved.